-Both fully cited complete articles, John Sam Dillman of Grand Coulee Part I and Part II, may be downloaded from the links above or may be downloaded from John Sam Dillman’s page.
+Both fully cited complete articles, John Sam Dillman of Grand Coulee Part I and Part II, may be downloaded from the links above or may be downloaded from John Sam Dillman’s page on this site.

-Based Arlene’s research and planned book about Central Washington 19th c. settler, Catherine Northrup, in December 2019, Arlene was invited by J. Kemble, author, Historian, writer, and publisher of the historical journal, Them Dam Writers, of Grand Coulee, Washington, to submit a piece for consideration.
+Based Arlene’s research and planned book about Central Washington 19th century settler, Catherine Northrup, in December 2019, Arlene was invited by J. Kemble, author, Historian, writer, and publisher of the historical journal, Them Dam Writers, of Grand Coulee, Washington, to submit a piece for consideration.
 In March 2020 her submission, ‘John Sam Dillman of Grand Coulee Part I of II’ was accepted and published.
 She was asked afterward to become a regular contributor.
 Arlene continues to write regularly for Them Dam Writers today.